muhammadibrahim313/Examinator/README.md

 - **Topic & Year References**: Each question shows its topic and source year
 - **Standard Format**: Proper exam format with correct number of questions

+### Personalized Analytics & Recommendations 🧠
+- **Automatic performance tracking**: Every session and question is logged for analytics.
+- **Personalized recommendations**: Get actionable study tips based on your performance, weak areas, and improvement trends.
+- **On-demand performance summaries**: Ask "How am I doing?" or "Show my progress" anytime.
+- **Strengths & Weaknesses**: See your top strengths and weaknesses by subject and topic.
+- **Improvement Trends**: Track if you are improving, stable, or declining over time.

+### Smart Performance Reports 📊
+- **Natural language queries**: Ask about your stats, progress, or weaknesses in plain English.
+- **Detailed feedback**: Get total sessions, questions answered, accuracy, and recommendations.
+- **Session history**: Review your recent performance and trends.

+### Flexible Navigation & Test Control 🕹️
+- **Go back**: Use "back", "menu", or "previous" to return to earlier steps.
+- **Pause/Stop/Submit**: Use "pause", "stop", or "submit" during exams.
+- **Restart/Exit**: Instantly restart or exit sessions with simple commands.
+- **Error recovery**: Easily recover from mistakes or change your mind mid-flow.

+### LLM-Powered Help, FAQ & Open-Ended Queries 🤖
+- **Ask anything**: Use "ask: <your question>" for open-ended queries or research.
+- **Smart help**: Get context-aware help and FAQ at any time.
+- **Hybrid LLM**: Uses Groq (primary) and Gemini (fallback) for robust, up-to-date answers.

+### Async Question Loading ⚡
+- **No loading delays**: Questions are delivered instantly with async backend logic.

+### Session Timeout & Cleanup
+- **Automatic session cleanup**: Sessions expire after 1 hour of inactivity for privacy and performance.

 ### Supported Exams & Subjects

 #### JAMB (Joint Admissions and Matriculation Board)